Our Ireland Travel Journal for 2005 Fraught with exceptional peril, better photos, new travel tips,

 Raheenyhooig serves the detached portion of the parish on the

+and Colaiste Ide (an all girls Irish school).
 Turn left on the road and

 travel along about a mile watching for the entrance (shown in images) on